 If you’re setting up social media for your small business then you’ve probably already got a Facebook and Twitter account, they make it very easy to find and connect with customers that are local to you.
 But what about some of the other social media networks out there?
 In this post we will take a look at Tumblr and whether or not it’s right for your small business.
+Some companies set up a Tumblr when what they really need is a blog, and you may find that setting up a quick WordPress site better suits your needs.
+Click here for discounts on blog hosting.

 What is Tumblr?